NebulaTris/DuoLangPlayground/README.md

 ## Introduction
 Exercism is an online platform that offers coding exercises for over 50 programming languages.
 It provides a fantastic way for programmers to improve their skills in different languages and get feedback from mentors.

-This repository is a community-driven effort to share solutions to Exercism exercises in the languages Go, Rust, and Zig.
+This repository is a community-driven effort to share solutions to Exercism exercises in the languages Go and Rust.
 Whether you're a beginner or an expert in these languages, this playground welcomes everyone to explore, contribute, and learn from each other's solutions.

 ## Languages
 The Exercism Solutions Playground focuses on the following programming languages:

 - Go
-- Rust
-- Zig <br>
+- Rust <br>

 If you're interested in any of these languages or want to improve your skills, this playground is the perfect place for you!